 Dave Liniger is the visionary leader of the Denver-based global real estate franchise he co-founded with his wife, Gail, in 1973.
 Dave is well respected internationally for his vast knowledge of the real estate industry and influence on housing policy.
 At the height of the recession, Dave pushed for governmental housing reform policies that would help speed the housing recovery; many of his recommendations were adopted.
 He is widely credited with improving conditions for real estate agents by creating a unique business model combining the maximum commission concept with a host of support services.
 Dave is a major advocate of advanced training and education – and, as a result, RE/MAX agents are the most productive in the industry.

 Dave spent much of 2012 recovering from a life-threatening infection that surfaced in late January.
 After multiple surgeries, weeks in intensive care, and months in the hospital, he returned to RE/MAX World Headquarters in July.
-Though he has limited mobility, he continues to make progress through physical therapy and the strength of his mental attitude.
+He chronicled his ordeal and recovery in an inspirational New York Times Best Seller, "My Next Step: An Extraordinary Journey of Healing and Hope."

 Forty years ago, Dave revolutionized the real estate industry when he created the RE/MAX business model, which combines a maximum commission concept with world-class support services.
 The name "RE/MAX" was coined from the words "real estate" and "maximums."
 The model continues to attract experienced, top-producing agents who lead the industry in individual sales and professional education.
 The RE/MAX Balloon is one of the most recognized corporate images in the world and has become a symbol of the leading real estate network.